jnozzi/cocoadev.com/markdown/OSAnimationTimer.md

-A handy class from General/OpenSwordGroup which allows one to time animation easily.
-General/OSATimers are very simple - only two methods are ever invoked.
+A handy class from OpenSwordGroup which allows one to time animation easily.
+OSATimers are very simple - only two methods are ever invoked.

-Creating an General/OSAnimationTimer:
+Creating an OSAnimationTimer:

-+(General/OSAnimationTimer*)timerWithFramerate:(double)theFramerate
++(OSAnimationTimer*)timerWithFramerate:(double)theFramerate

-General/OSAnimationTimer*animationTimer = General/[OSAnimationTimer timerWithFramerate:30];
+OSAnimationTimer*animationTimer = [OSAnimationTimer timerWithFramerate:30];

 and